Home » Indian Polity » Article 19 of Indian Constitution

 Article 19(1)(d) of Indian Constitution

-Article 19(1)(d) and 19(5): Article 19(1)(d) of Indian Constitution ensures an Indian citizen’s freedom of movement throughout the nation.
+Article 19(1)(d) and 19(5): Article 19(1)(d) of the Indian Constitution ensures an Indian citizen’s freedom of movement throughout the nation.
 A person has the freedom to migrate between states and between locations inside a state.
 This privilege upholds the notion that, in terms of its citizens, India is a single entity.
 Therefore, the goal is to advance nationalism rather than localism.

 Article 19(5): It provides dual grounds for imposing reasonable restrictions on this freedom, namely, the interests of the general public and the protection of interests of any scheduled tribe.